 - Treatment for cancer such as radiation and chemotherapy

 - Inherited conditions such as Down syndrome amongst others

 How is “Low T” Diagnosed?

-Testing for this condition is done with a simple blood test and the doctor assessing any symptoms you may have.
+Testing for this condition is done with a simple blood test and the medical provider assessing any symptoms you may have.
 Your levels do fluctuate during the day but are usually highest in the morning, so this is the best time to do the test.
 The normal range is between 300 ng/dL (nanograms per deciliter) to 1000 ng/dL so anything below 300 and you could be experiencing symptoms of “Low T”.

 Can you Diagnose Low Testosterone With an Online Assessment?

 There are companies that now offer online HRT assessments.
 Usually, a questionnaire will be used to find out the likelihood of you having low T. It is important to note that you should always choose a company that insists on a medical assessment in person at an approved clinic as well.

 There is no way a proper assessment can safely be made purely online.
 Consultations will ensure patient safety and allow the medical provider to assess you on an individual basis.
 The best way to test T levels is via a blood test, these can now be done via the post with a simple prick test that you can mail to the lab and then discuss with your medical provider in the consultation.
 They will also offer quarterly testing over a year to see how you have progressed and adjust the treatment plan accordingly.